RongqingYuan/CASP16/README.md

 `sum_z_scores.py` reads the z-scores and gets sum of z-scores for each measure.
 This will be used for plotting ranks.

+`monomer_EU_info` is the metadata for the monomer EU data.
+It contains the information of each EU.

+`step7_results` is the file for difficulty partitioning.

 the jupyter notebooks are used for plotting the results.